denliehoo/crypto-tracker/README.md

 # Change Log

+**26 Aug 2021 - Changed to CoinGecko API for AllTransactions Page**<br />
+Changed the API to coingecko api for all transactions page. <br />
+Moving on to change API to coingecko for Overview page also.

 **24 Aug 2021 - Made a Market Prices page** <br />
 Made a market prices page, alone with a MarketDataItem Component. <br />
 Still need to work on styling for the page <br />